 From the turnoff (at Mt House) drive a further 88 km (1.5 to 2 hours) south to the Wilderness Camp.
 There is a radio booth situated 100 metres off the Gibb River Road, on the Mt House / Mornington access road, which ALL visitors need to use to notify staff of arrival and check current road conditions.

-The Wilderness Camp has an all weather 1,100 m airstrip (S. 17.31.40 E. 126.07.12, elevation 670 ft, parking and windsock at SW corner – 2 NM east of the camp).
+The Wilderness Camp has an all weather 1,100 metre airstrip (S. 17.31.40 E. 126.07.12, elevation 670 ft, parking and windsock at SW corner – 2 NM east of the camp).
 Charter flights to Mornington Sanctuary are available from Broome (1 hour 40 minutes), Kununurra (1 hour 20 minutes), Halls Creek (1 hour) or Fitzroy Crossing (30 minutes).
-Contact air charter companies for prices and details – if required, we can suggest suitable operators.
+Contact air charter companies for prices and details.